Rustom Bharucha: Training and Work

 Trained as a dramaturg at the Yale School of Drama between 1977 and 1980, Bharucha received his doctorate from Yale, in Dramatic Criticism, in 1981.
 Over the years, he has published a number of books including Theatre and the World (1993), The Question of Faith (1993), Chandralekha: Woman/Dance/Resistance (1995), In the Name of the Secular (1999), The Politics of Cultural Practice (2000), Rajasthan: An Oral History (2003), Another Asia: Rabindranath Tagore and Okakura Tenshin (2006) and Terror and Performance (2014).
-His publication, Terror and Performance, was researched while he was a Fellow at The International Research Center “Interweaving Performance Cultures” in Berlin, Germany, between 2010-2012.
+His publication, Terror and Performance, was researched while he was a Fellow at The International Research Center “Interweaving Performance Cultures” in Berlin, Germany, between 2010 and 2012.
 More recently, he has published Performing the Ramayana Tradition: Enactments, Interpretations, and Arguments (2021), co-edited with Paula Richman, and The Second Wave: Reflections on the Pandemic through Photography, Performance and Public Culture (2022).
 During the first phase of the coronavirus pandemic in 2020, he produced a 9-episode video-lecture on Theatre and the Coronavirus.

 A leading interlocutor in the area of intercultural performance, both at theoretical and practical levels, he has also attempted to redefine the relationship between culture and development through a number of workshops with marginalized communities in India, the Philippines, Brazil and South Africa on issues relating to land and memory, the politics of touch, re-enactments of history, and social transformation.